nakednous/proscene3_design/source.md

 N:

-BogisEvents can easily be extended to other types
+BogusEvents can easily be extended to other types

 V: